 Why?
 Because it’s the MGO that knows (or should know) the donor.
 They have the relationship.
 And, it’s the manager that asks the good questions to make sure the goals and strategies are appropriate.

-Now, what should be the role of the donor research and analytic team?
+Now, what role should the donor research and analytic team play?

-It’s the MGO and their manager that creates the donor strategy, and it’s the MGO who owns it, since the MGO is terminally responsible to achieve their revenue goals by building strong relationships with their donors.
+It’s the MGO and their manager that create donor strategy.
+And it’s the MGO who owns it, since the MGO is terminally responsible to achieve their revenue goals by building strong relationships with their donors.

 Jeff